Gertler

 Job Market Paper

-Conventional wisdom is that low trade price pass-through of exchange rate movements in turn generates small trade fluctuations.
+Conventional wisdom is that low pass-through of exchange rate movements into trade prices dampens the response of trade quantities to exchange rates.
 If true, exchange rates lose their expenditure-switching power and allocative role.
-In this paper, I offer evidence to the contrary.
-Using confidential US micro-data and a macroeconometric technique applied to panel data, I show that although pass-through is substantially lower in US imports than US exports, the resulting trade quantity-exchange rate elasticities do not reflect that difference.
-The results can be summarized as the low pass-through environment is subject to a higher import demand (quantity-price) elasticity than the high pass-through.
-To explain this fact, I propose an extension of a standard small open economy New Keynesian model in which exporting and importing agents are both subject to price rigidities.
-Increasing the exporter's trade price rigidity lowers exchange rate pass-through but causes it to be more persistent.
-The importer's rigidity causes the importer to respond more to persistent pass-through, leading to a higher import demand elasticity in response to low pass-through.
-I conclude by exploring the implications of this framework for monetary and exchange rate policy.
+In this paper, I demonstrate and explain the opposite result.
+Using confidential US micro-data and a macroeconometric technique applied to panel data, I show that quantity-exchange rate elasticities are similar across high and low pass-through environments.
+In essence, the low pass-through environment displays a higher import demand (quantity-price) elasticity than the high pass-through environment.
+I then propose and validate an extension of a standard small open economy New Keynesian model in which both exporting and importing firms are subject to price rigidities.
+The "import buyer rigidity" causes the importing firm to adjust import demand more for more persistent pass-through.
+Increasing the exporter's trade price rigidity lowers exchange rate pass-through but also increases pass-through persistence; as a result, low pass-through is associated with a higher import demand elasticity as estimated.
+I conclude by exploring the implications of this framework for monetary and exchange rate policy, actually finding a stronger expenditure-switching channel under low pass-through.

 Working Papers